One of two escaped inmates killed by Texarkana police – KION546

 Click here for updates on this story

-TEXARKANA, Arkansas (WLOS) — Authorities say a Bowie County, Texas escapee was shot Monday while being taken into custody in Texarkana, Arkansas.
+TEXARKANA, Arkansas (KTBS) — Authorities say a Bowie County, Texas escapee was shot Monday while being taken into custody in Texarkana, Arkansas.

 The escapee was pronounced dead at the scene.